serenitylabz/phatcats/readme.md

 // $divisions = Nothing;
 ```

-The `Traversable` typeclass also has a method `sequence` that is useful for the
+The `Traversable` type class also has a method `sequence` that is useful for the
 situation when you already have a `LinkedList` of some monad:

 ```php